TirtheshJani/testapp/README.md

 The latest migrations add indexes on stat tables for faster lookups.
 Run the above command whenever pulling new code to ensure these indexes exist.
+The July 15 migration also enforces unique season and game stats and checks that game scores are non-negative.

 3. **Run the server**
    ```bash